Asian immigration to the United States: First major wave of Asian immigration (1850–1917)

-Anti-Asian hostility against these both older and newer Asian immigrant groups continued, becoming explosive in events such as the Pacific Coast race riots of 1907 in San Francisco, California; Bellingham, Washington; and Vancouver, Canada.
+Anti-Asian hostility against these both older and newer Asian immigrant groups continued, becoming explosive in events such as the Pacific Coast race riots of 1907 in San Francisco, California; Bellingham, Washington; and Vancouver, British Columbia, Canada.
 The San Francisco riot was led by anti-Japanese activist, rebelling with violence in order to receive segregated schools for Caucasian and Japanese students.
-In the Bellingham riots, a mob of 400-500 white men attacked the homes of hundreds of South Asian immigrants, beating them and driving them out of town, with over 400 South Asians held in "protective custody" by local authorities.
+In the Bellingham riots, a mob of 400–500 white men attacked the homes of hundreds of South Asian immigrants, beating them and driving them out of town, with over 400 South Asians held in "protective custody" by local authorities.
 Along with geopolitical factors, these events encourage the United States to pursue the 1907 Gentleman's Agreement with Japan, wherein the Japanese government agreed to prohibit emigration to the United States and the latter's government agreed to impose less restrictions on Japanese immigrants.
 In practice, this meant that Japanese immigrants were barred unless they had previously acquired property or were immediate relatives of existing immigrants.
 While overall Japanese immigration was sharply curtailed, the family reunification provision allowed for the gender gap among Japanese Americans to be reduced significantly (including through "picture brides").
 As Koreans were Japanese colonial subjects at the time and could be issued Japanese passports, many Korean women also immigrated as family members and "picture brides".

 After the Spanish–American War ended with the Treaty of Paris in 1898, the United States replaced Spain as the colonial ruler of the Philippines.
-As Filipinos become colonial subjects of the United States, they also became U.S. nationals.
-As American colonial subjects, Filipinos were considered U.S. nationals and thus were not initially subject to exclusion laws.
+As Filipinos become colonial subjects of the United States, they also became US nationals.
+As American colonial subjects, Filipinos were considered US nationals and thus were not initially subject to exclusion laws.
 Many Filipinos came as agricultural laborers to fill demands once answered by Chinese and Japanese immigration, with migration patterns to Hawaii extending to the mainland starting from the 1920s.
-The US government also initially sponsored select Filipino students, known as pensionados, to attend U.S. colleges and universities.
+The US government also initially sponsored select Filipino students, known as pensionados, to attend US colleges and universities.
 However, in 1934, the Tydings–McDuffie Act, which promised independence to the Philippines by 1945, also sharply curtailed Filipino immigration with a quota of 50 immigrants per year.